maxopala/fingerprint-reader-web-extension/README.md

 The actions are described as follow:

 #### 2.2.1.
 Start fingerprint reader
 This action is for commands the fingerprint to read.
-The css class for anchor some html component to invoke tha function is `mgo-fingerprint-tg-start`.
+The css class for anchor some html component to perform the action is `mgo-fingerprint-tg-start`.
 See the example:

 ```
 <button id="bt-start" type="button" class="mgo-fingerprint-tg-start">Start</button>